emp0ry/cs2-ErScripts/README.md

 - **Delay**: Time before firing.

 ### Auto Accept
-- **Waiting Time**: Seconds to wait while searching for the "Accept" button after maximizing CS2.
+- **Waiting Time**: Set a timer in seconds for the time it takes to search for the "Accept" button.

 ### Bomb Timer
 - **Scale**: Timer size.